 Energy Affordability & Resilience

 We’re advocating for statewide action so new construction is built smart from the start to be healthy and resilient, while cutting energy waste and lowering bills.
-We’re also working to make it easier and more affordable to update current homes and buildings to protect us from climate harms and transition to clean, efficient electricity for heating and cooling, hot water, and cooking.
+We’re also working to make it easier and more affordable to upgrade current homes and buildings to protect us from climate harms and transition to clean, efficient electricity for heating and cooling, hot water, and cooking.
 We must prioritize helping those most harmed by climate extremes and fossil fuels.

-Building Resilience Priorities for 2025
+Building Resilience Priorities for 2026

-Funding Climate Resilience
+Climate Resilience Superfund

 Following Through on Victories